anandgeorge/sdr/README.md

 #### unionr(n, w)

 where n is the total number of bits and w is the number of "on" bits.
-Overlap returns a MapSet that is the union of two randomly generated MapSets with the specified number of bits and "on" bits.
+Union returns a MapSet that is the union of two randomly generated MapSets with the specified number of bits and "on" bits.
 ## Examples

 ```elixir